|

 - The Clean Lake Program: Since December 1996 we have been removing 1,000 to 6,000 pounds of trash from the lake each month under a contract with the City of Oakland.Much of the work is done by volunteers.

-- Aeration Fountains: Through the generosity of a donor and the City of Oakland, we have installed and maintain four aeration fountains.
-They provide badly needed oxygen to the water and an aesthetic enhancement to our Lake.
+- Aeration Fountains: Through the generosity of a donor and the City of Oakland, we have installed and maintain two aeration fountains.
+They provide much needed oxygen to the oxygen-poor water and provide an aesthetic enhancement to the Lake.

 - Our monthly bulletin provides up-to-date information on the natural history of the lake, city projects, news, photographs, opinions, and an occasional poem.